-Will you use social media like Facebook, Twitter or Google+.
+Will you use social media like Facebook, Twitter or Google Adwords.
 Will you run print advertising or television ads, or like my real estate ventures will networking with other real estate agents be your primary marketing channel.
 One good way of initially assessing what your sales and marketing needs will be is to look at what your competition is doing.

 Understanding how you will reach your customers and the cost associated will go a long way in determining how you will generate sales for your product or service before you get started.

 From past experience starting a home-based business can be a very rewarding endeavor.
 I have found that although making money can be the initial motivator.
 It’s equally important to understand and be realistic about what your business may require from you.

 If you can use these five tips to initially evaluate your home-based business ideas and then feel you have a viable venture.
 Then you’re ready to get started.

 - Profit First by Mike Michalowicz – A unique perspective on running your own business

 - Emotional Agility, by Susan David, understanding how to “walk your why”.

 - Bluehost – WordPress Hosting – Create Your Own Website